fomightez/jupyterlite-xeus-demo/README.md

 [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://fomightez.github.io/jupyterlite-xeus-demo/lab/?path=demo.ipynb)

 xeus-python + JupyterLite deployed as a static site to GitHub Pages, for demo purposes.
-Mainly, at this time to see if sidecar works with JupyterLab flavor of JupyterLite, and if can combine to use ipycanvas in sidecar in JupyterLite.
+Mainly, at this time to to demonstrate sidecar works with JupyterLab flavor of JupyterLite, and that can combine to use ipycanvas in sidecar in JupyterLite.

 ## ✨ Try it in your browser ✨